 Who should I talk to about it?

-It’s really important that you discuss these documents with a lawyer who can give you professional advice about your particular circumstances.
-It’s also vital that you discuss your wishes with your family to avoid unnecessary conflict and stress.
+It’s important you discuss these documents with a lawyer who can give you professional advice about your particular circumstances.
+It’s also important that you discuss your wishes with your family to avoid unnecessary conflict and stress.

-Yes, these documents need to be witnessed by a person with statutory authority such as a solicitor or Notary Public.
+Yes, these documents need to be witnessed by a person with statutory authority such as a lawyer or Notary Public.